Virginia and Truckee Railway Locomotive No. 27: Retirement

 In 1948, #27's boiler permit expired, and the locomotive was retired by the Interstate Commerce Commission (ICC), leaving only #26 and a giant Alco 75-ton 2-8-0 known as the "Second #5" (due to its numbering with its previous owner) in service with the bankrupt V&T Railroad.
 In 1949, #27 was granted a one-day operating permit to serve as a special train for the California-Nevada Railroad Historical Society, before being put back into its engine house to resume retirement.

-1950 saw the V&T approaching abandonment as an operating railroad. #26 was the workhorse of the railroad by this time, with Second-5 seldom being used due to its much greater weight causing damage to the rails and ties. #26 was intended to run the last revenue routes for the V&T when, on May 2, 1950, it was destroyed by a fire in its engine house.
+The year 1950, saw the V&T approaching abandonment as an operating railroad. #26 was the workhorse of the railroad by this time, with Second-5 seldom being used due to its much greater weight causing damage to the rails and ties. #26 was intended to run the last revenue routes for the V&T when, on May 2, 1950, it was destroyed by a fire in its engine house.
 The V&T executives requested special authority from the ICC to bring #27 back into service for the remaining weeks of V&T operations.
 This request was granted and, on May 31, 1950, locomotive #27 pulled the last revenue train from Minden to Reno.